Roger Pryor Dodge

 The son of the academic muralist, William de Leftwich Dodge, Roger Pryor Dodge was born in Paris in 1898 while his father was on one of his extended visits to paint and exhibit his work at the Salon.
 When the Dodges returned to New York, my father was raised in the artistic milieu of Greenwich Village and in the vicinity of Stony Brook, Long Island, where his father designed a neo-Greek villa with caryatids.

 After quitting high school, he became interested in social dancing, a pursuit which brought him to the Ritz Carlton Ballroom in New York, where a dancing partner introduced him to Les Ballets Russes starring the great Vaslav Nijinsky in 1916.
-This proved to be a momentous experience for my father, and in 1920, at the age of 22, he began studying classical ballet and soon left for Paris to continue his training with Nijinsky's teacher, Nicholas Legat, and the maître de ballet at the Paris Opera.
+This proved to be a momentous experience for my father, and in 1920, at the age of 22, he began studying classical ballet and soon left for Paris to continue his training with Nikolai Legat, one of Nijinsky's teachers, Lubov Egorova, who had partnered with Nijinsky, and Léo Staats, the maître de ballet at the Paris Opera.

 Nijinsky had stopped dancing in 1917.
 My father realized that photography was the only available means to experience his greatness, and he had the foresight to preserve a photographic record of one of the greatest dancers of our time.
 He proceeded to order prints from the photographers who had taken studio portraits of Nijinsky in the various roles he created.
 His efforts resulted in the most comprehensive collection of photographic images of Vaslav Nijinsky, donated years later to the Dance Collection of the New York Public Library and eventually published in a widely acclaimed book, Nijinsky Dancing.